szeiger/perfio/README.md

   b2.close();
 ```

 Both `BufferedInput` and `BufferedOutput` will reuse views by default.
-This means that you should not access any view after closing it (unless it was explicitly detached by calling `detach()`) because the object and/or its buffer may have been repurposed.
+This means that you must not access any view after closing it (unless it was explicitly detached by calling `detach()`) because the object and/or its buffer may have been repurposed.
 This design makes the repeated use of views for writing small amounts of data very efficient.
+Note that a buffer may have already been reused by the time `close()` returns.

 ### Text I/O